-- 1. Students wishing to add/drop courses must pick up a Course Change Form from the General Office.
-Students must discuss the change with the teacher of the course being dropped as well as with the teacher of the course to be added and have each teacher sign the form. - 2.
+- 1. Students wishing to add/drop courses must pick up a Course Change Form from the General Office. - 2.
 The student will take the form home to be signed by a parent/guardian. - 3.
 The student will return the Course Change Form to the General Office for processing. - 4.
 While the course change is being processed, the student must remain in the scheduled class(es) until the request has been processed and a new schedule is provided by the General Office. - 5.
 Only one set of course changes will be permitted each semester.
 Compulsory courses cannot be changed. - 6.
 Course changes are processed in the order that they are received and will be ready by the next day. - 7.
 Not all course changes are possible.